cagbal/robotDBRedis/README.md

 @setter_decorator is checking if you are giving the correct type to setter also it applies deepcopy to the input.

+The most important thing is that .get() method MUST return an object which can be converted into string with str() method.
+For instance, I apply " ".join([el for el in self._arg]) to ListField.

 Example custom field:

     class CustomField(Field):